micronaut-projects/micronaut-acme/README.md

 ## Documentation ##

-See the [Documentation](https://micronaut-projects.github.io/micronaut-acme/latest/guide/index.html) for more information.
+See the [stable](https://micronaut-projects.github.io/micronaut-acme/latest/guide) or [snapshot](https://micronaut-projects.github.io/micronaut-acme/snapshot/guide) documentation for more information.

 ## Acme Utils ##
 Since ACME servers do require some pre setup there is a acme-utils subproject that can be found [here](https://github.com/zendern/micronaut-acme/blob/master/examples/acme-utils).
 Which can help you create keys, create/deactivate accounts, etc.